Sherry is a bird nerd who enjoys studying and writing about the behaviours of birds and native animals.

-Several researchers have proved African grey to be the most superior avian species in terms of intelligence and talking ability.
-Einstein, Alex and Griffin are the renowned parrots who after demonstrating a set of cognitive and communicative abilities have convinced the world that parrots have emotional and mental states.
+Several researchers have proven the African grey to be the most superior avian species in terms of intelligence and talking ability.
+Einstein, Alex and Griffin are the renowned parrots who, after demonstrating a set of cognitive and communicative abilities, have convinced the world that parrots have emotional and mental states.
 Although these famous birds could speak around 200 words, some researchers argue that African grey can speak 500 and even up to 1000 words with extensive training.

 If Timneh is to be compared with Congo, it exhibits a lesser learning ability but can start learning at a younger age.